itsCheithanya/Kubernetes-roadmap/README.md

 # DAY-3
 # Pods
 - Pods in Kubernetes
+- A pod is a group of containers that share storage and network resources.
 A Pod represents a collection of application containers and volumes running in the same execution environment.
 - Running Containers vs Pods